-This project aims to reduce methane emissions from rice production while simultaneously increasing food security and the adaptive capacity of farmers across Bangladesh, Colombia, and Vietnam.
+Mitigation strategies in rice production aims to reduce methane emissions from rice production while simultaneously increasing food security and the adaptive capacity of farmers in Bangladesh and Vietnam.
 It is being faciltated through a partnership between the International Rice Research Institute (IRRI) with CCAFS and the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC).
 Please see more information at this online kiosk for mitigation in paddy rice.

-Work is being conducted in two phases over four years.
-In the first phase (2014 – 2016), IRRI and CIAT acilitated the compilation of information in each region to assess opportunities and barriers to the large-scale implementation of low-emissions options.
+Work has been conducted in two phases over four years.
+In the first phase (2014 – 2016), IRRI and CIAT facilitated the compilation of information in Bangladesh, Colombia, and Vietnm to assess opportunities and barriers to the large-scale implementation of low-emissions options.
+See a press release about the start of the project.
 Information included current rice management practices, data on alternate wetting and drying (AWD), biophysical and socioeconomic suitability, and current policy actions for each region.
 Please see the online kiosk for mitigation in paddy rice.

-In 2017 – 2018, AWD will be scaled up in Bangladesh and Vietnam, supported by the development of technical and policy guidance and standards for reducing methane emission intensities by up to 30% in eligible paddy rice systems.
+In 2017 – 2018, AWD is being scaled up in Bangladesh and Vietnam, supported by technical and policy guidance and standards for reducing methane emission intensities.

-By 2019, the project aims to have reduced methane emissions intensities (CH4/kg rice) from eligible rice systems by up to 30%; improved rice yields and efficiency of nitrogen fertilizer use; and reduced production costs, water use, and fuel required to pump water, resulting in increasing food security and adaptation capacities of farmers across Bangladesh, Colombia, and Vietnam.
-This project will help decision-makers implement scalable mitigation options in paddy rice in Bangladesh, Colombia and Vietnam.
+By 2019, the project aims to have reduced methane emission intensities (CH4/kg rice) from eligible rice systems by up to 30%; improved rice yields and efficiency of nitrogen fertilizer use; and reduced production costs, water use, and fuel required to pump water, resulting in increasing food security and adaptation capacities of farmers across Bangladeshand Vietnam.
+This project will help decision-makers implement scalable mitigation options in paddy rice.

 a.
 Climate benefits: Reduction of up to 30% of methane emissions intensities in eligible production systems and subsequent reduced impacts on climate forcing.